realworldocaml/book/en/concurrent-programming-with-async.md

      (someone_is_listening false) (kill_index 0)))))).
 ```

-As you can see, in addition to the ordinary stack-trace, the exception
+In addition to the ordinary stack-trace, the exception displays the
-displays the trace of monitors through which the exception traveled,
+trace of monitors through which the exception traveled, starting at
-starting at the one we created, called "blow up monitor".
-In this
+the one we created, called "blow up monitor".
+The other monitors you
-case, the other monitors come from utop's special handling of deferred
+see come from utop's special handling of deferreds.
-computations.

-But monitors can do more than just augment the error-trace of an
+Monitors can do more than just augment the error-trace of an
 exception.
-You can also explicitly handle the errors in a monitor.
+You can also use a monitor to explicitly handle errors
+delivered to that monitor.
+The `Monitor.errors` call is a
+particularly important one.
+It detaches the monitor from its parent,
-In particular, the `Monitor.errors` call returns the stream of errors
+handing back the stream of errors that would otherwise have been
+delivered to the parent monitor.
+This allows one to do custom
+handling of errors, which may include re-raising errors to the parent.
-handled by that monitor.
-Here, for example, is a function that
+Here is a very simple example of function that captures and ignores
-captures and ignores errors in the processes it spawns.
+errors in the processes it spawns.

 ```ocaml
 # let swallow_error () =